dqrobotics/learning-dqrobotics-in-matlab/robotic_manipulators/README.md

 ## How to use

+1. Install the latest version of the [DQRobotics MATLAB Toolbox](https://github.com/dqrobotics/matlab/releases/latest).
-1. Clone the repository or [Download it as a ZIP package](https://github.com/dqrobotics/learning-dqrobotics-in-matlab/archive/refs/heads/master.zip).
+2. Clone the repository or [Download it as a ZIP package](https://github.com/dqrobotics/learning-dqrobotics-in-matlab/archive/refs/heads/master.zip).
-2. Open each Lesson in MATLAB and follow through the live script.
+3. Open each Lesson in MATLAB and follow through the live script.

 ## Lessons
 The following lessons are currently available.